 Those two come as a pair, often referred to as the pointer sisters.
 Very sweet and lovable, they are also very energetic dogs that need to run… a lot.
-They are sprint racing sled-dogs and there job is to keep us fit.
+They are sprint racing sled-dogs and there job has been is to keep us fit.

 Mr Eden is our latest crew member as he joined us summer 2018.
-Eden has been my grand-mother trusting companion for the past 8 years and, as it was time for him to retire from his functions, made the trip from France to Canada to come live with us.
+Eden has been my grand-mother trusting companion for the past 8 years and, as it was time for him to retire from his functions, he made the trip from France to Canada to come live with us.

 Meet the Captain!
 Maggie arrived on a cold night in February 2017.
 She owned the crew from the minute she set a paw on deck.

 Murphy is the 2009 miraculous kitten.
 Marley found this abandoned 2 week old kitten and wouldn’t leave it.
-I honestly did not think this little rat could make it, but Murphy grew into this gorgeous giant and oh so sweet cat.
+I honestly did not think this tiny rat could make it, but Murphy grew into this gorgeous giant and oh so sweet cat.